• Skip to primary navigation

 • Red Onion – Thinly sliced red onion adds a sharp, slightly sweet crunch that complements the creamy potatoes and fresh herbs.

-• Lemon Zest – A light sprinkling of lemon zest brightens the salad with a citrusy aroma and a burst of fresh flavor that pairs perfectly with the dill and parsley.
+• Lemon Zest – A light sprinkling of lemon zest brightens the salad with a citrusy aroma and a burst of fresh flavor, pairing perfectly with the dill and parsley.

-• Capers – Adding a tablespoon of capers introduces a briny, tangy element that enhances the overall flavor complexity of the salad.
+• Capers – Adding a tablespoon of capers adds a briny, tangy element that enhances the salad’s overall flavor complexity.

-• Can I make this salad ahead of time?
-Yes, this salad can be made a day in advance and kept in an airtight container in the refrigerator.
-The flavors improve as they have time to meld together overnight.
+Yes.
+This salad can be made a day in advance and kept in an airtight container in the refrigerator.
+The flavors improve as they develop overnight.

 Storage

-• Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-The salad is delicious cold or at room temperature, making it a great option for a quick lunch.
+Store leftovers in an airtight container in the refrigerator for up to three days.
+The salad is good cold or at room temperature, making it a great option for a quick lunch.

 • Crispy Dill Potatoes